easyreadmatt/one-click-hugo-cms/site/content/_index.md

 ---
-title: Hello!
-This Is A Test
+title: This Is The Title
 subtitle: This seems to be working...
 image: /img/home-jumbotron.jpg
 blurb: